higginsc-git/Design-Envelopes-for-Uniform-Loads/README.md

 - Computing values at ±0.0001 ft from the support to capture the shear on both sides
 - Highlighting these rows in the data table

-When there are no cantilevers, the supports are at the bridge ends and are handled by a small offset (0.0001 ft) from each end.
+When there are no cantilevers, the supports are at the span ends and are handled by a small offset (0.0001 ft) from each end.

 ## Sign Convention